I may receive commissions from purchases made through links in this article. But that in no way influences my opinions.Full Disclosure

 Making your own natural spider spray is quick, easy, and inexpensive.
 The ingredients are all natural and spraying it around windows, doors and in any cracks will keep spiders away.
 Mix the following ingredients into a spray bottle that is half filled with water and apply the mixture once a week.
 Add 15 drops of tea tree oil, half a cup of white wine vinegar, and a few squirts of natural liquid dish soap.
 This mixture will make those pesky spiders avoid your home at all costs!

-Now, we’re not suggesting that you bring a collection of live lady bugs into your home but introducing them to the outside of your home will certainly help keep those spiders away.
+Now, we’re not suggesting that you bring a collection of live lady bugs into your home but introducing them outside your home will certainly help keep those spiders away.
 Leave a trail of lady bugs around the outside of your home to prevent spiders entering your home.
 The lady bugs will not kill the spiders but will eat the small bugs that the spiders also want to eat.

 Hedge Apples are very similar to chestnuts when it comes to preventing spiders entering your home – nobody knows how it works, it just does.
 Place the hedge apples around your home but ensure that they are out of reach of children and animals as they are toxic.
 Always wear gloves when you’re handling them and wash your hands thoroughly afterwards.